iccir/Fermata/README.md

 Many DJs and musicians use headphones during live performances.
 It's common to place those headphones near the laptop when not in use.

 Unfortunately, macOS has no built-in option to disable the Lid Close sensor.
-Apps such as [InsomniaX](https://github.com/semaja2/InsomniaX) and [NoSleep](https://github.com/integralpro/nosleep) attempt to prevent this via an unsigned kernel extension; however, Apple's [System Integrity Protection](https://en.wikipedia.org/wiki/System_Integrity_Protection) prevents this on newer machines.
+Apps such as [InsomniaX](https://github.com/semaja2/InsomniaX) and [NoSleep](https://github.com/integralpro/nosleep) attempt to prevent this via an unsigned kernel extension.
+However, these no longer work due to Apple's [System Integrity Protection](https://en.wikipedia.org/wiki/System_Integrity_Protection).

 ## Usage